 Residents are responsible for removing trash and recyclable items regularly.
 All housing areas have dumpsters and recycling areas nearby to properly dispose of trash and recycling.
 Residents should not throw trash out of the windows, sweep trash into the hallways, or put trash bags with garbage in the hallways.
 Residents are also responsible for maintaining satisfactory health and life safety standards and cleaning all areas within the facility, including all furniture, fixtures, appliances and areas not routinely cleaned by college personnel.
 Residents must clear personal belongings from the bathroom(s) for scheduled cleanings.
 The college reserves the right to ask residents to clean rooms, pods or houses if their condition represents a health and safety concern or will result in deterioration of the facilities.
 Non-compliance may result in conduct action and billing to cover the college costs for the cleaning.

 Most residential facilities are painted white, or another neutral shade.
 Residents may not paint their own rooms/units.
 Personalizing rooms with posters, pictures, small decorative lamps as well as the essentials of comforters/ bedspreads, towels and linens make residential facilities more homelike.
-The use of any nails, tacks or tape (double sided foam, duct, scotch, masking etc.) to hang items on walls or furniture is prohibited.
+The use of any nails, tacks or tape (double-sided foam, duct, scotch, masking, etc.) to hang items on walls or furniture is prohibited.
 The only hanging device allowed is 3M removable hooks and poster tape (residents should use at their own risk as improper removal of these items has caused wall damage to occur).
 There is a $5 charge per square inch of damage, including foam tape and/or nail holes.
 Mirror tiles are not allowed on the walls, ceilings, or floors.
 No contact or wallpaper should be used.
 No drapery rods may be mounted in any facility.
 In Plainsman Hall, nothing may be placed on the painted walls; all posters should be put up on the paneled section of the room.
 Strings of lights, including rope lights, may not be used in any facility (see Holiday/Party decorations policy).
 All fire safety issues listed in the fire and security section apply.
 No room modifications may be made to a room or unit unless pre-approved in writing by the REC and the maintenance department.

 Each resident is responsible for the activities occurring in their room such that all students should be proactive in seeking to assure that college policies are not violated in the living area to which they are assigned.
-Living area is defined as the individual’s room for students living in residence hall, the individual’s room and all attached pod common area spaces (kitchen, living room, etc.) for students living in a suite, townhouse or apartment, and the entirety of the house for students living in a theme house.
+The living area is defined as the individual’s room for students living in a residence hall, the individual’s room and all attached pod common area spaces (kitchen, living room, etc.) for students living in a suite, townhouse or apartment, and the entirety of the house for students living in a theme house.
 Students who do not wish to be held accountable for policy violations perpetrated by their roommates should seek assistance from their Peer Assistant or Residential Education Coordinator.

 All due respect is given to the privacy that residents enjoy in their rooms.
-Occasionally circumstances present themselves that necessitate authorized college personnel to enter student rooms for the purpose of health and safety inspections, repair and maintenance, assessment of damages, inventory of college property, determination of compliance with college, state or federal policies, or emergencies where imminent danger to life, safety, health, or property is reasonably suspected.
+Occasionally circumstances present themselves that necessitate authorized college personnel to enter student rooms for the purpose of health and safety inspections, repair and maintenance, assessment of damages, inventory of college property, determination of compliance with college, state or federal policies, or emergencies where the imminent danger to life, safety, health, or property is reasonably suspected.
 When possible, advanced notice will be given to residents.

 Whenever a room is entered, the college personnel will knock, announce themselves, and wait thirty (30) seconds for permission to enter.
 If no response by the resident is made, the staff member will key in announcing the intention to do so and then enter.
 Whenever a room is entered without a resident being present, the staff member(s) will notify the residents stating the room has been entered, by whom and the purpose for the entry.
 Any items in violation of college policies, which are in plain view or discovered in a room search, will be confiscated and handled through the student conduct process.